Train 2B STURDY

 Who am I training with?

-Well, the Sturdy Bitches will be on the training program.
+Well, in addition to the nearly 400 ladies in the Train2BSturdy group, the Sturdy Bitches will be on the training program too.
 Here's what each of us is focused on...

 I have not taken to working from home, the West Seattle bridge closure and covid well.
 Or maybe I have taken to it too well?
 I haven’t been on my bike much and just being active on the daily isn’t happening.
 I’d like to get back to being on my bike, and being strong on my bike, again - and tackle those pesky covid pounds too.
 I’m excited about working with the awesome community of women we have to achieve this goal!